NSAPH-Projects/pm_no2_o3-adrd_hospitalization-medicare-causalgps/inst/contribute.md

 DATA_PUBLIC_EXT_2 <- "~/mqin_pm_no2_o3-adrd_hosp-medicare-causalgps/public/data_2"
 ```

 There can be many connections to external folders.
 However, there is one location for internal data.
 You can put internal data inside your internal directories and have access to them directly.
+The internal data is the data that sits inside the package.
 The `path_obj` includes all path information you will need to use in your code to ensure the correct location for the project.
 These paths will be automatically set internally.
 So using `path_obj,` instead of hardcoding the path, makes it easier for other members to checkout your code and analyze but store the results in their folder project without interfering with your processing.
 A sub-project can have one or many connections.

 - **Note**: As one can see, we do not keep the used external paths (`R/external_path.R`) in the committed code.
 The reason for this is to separate hard-coded paths from code as much as possible.
 If you wish to regenerate the data, you can see the content of `R/external_path.R` in the `sessioninfo` file inside the project's results folder.